Phipps Bridge: History

-Phipps Bridge was built in the 1950s and 1960s on the previous site of a municipal refuse depot on Homewood Road and nearby streets of poor quality housing built in the late 19th century, and was a reactivation of the pre-war slum clearance programme of the Municipal Borough of Mitcham (later called the London Borough of Merton).
-It takes its name from a bridge over the nearby River Wandle, for which the first evidence documenting its existence was in the Valor Ecclesiasticus of 1535, which mentions a "Pypesbrige", which in turn probably derives its name from an association with a local family called Pipp.
+Phipps Bridge was built in the 1950s and 1960s on the previous site of a municipal refuse depot on Homewood Road and nearby streets of poor quality housing built in the late 19th century.
+It was a reactivation of the pre-war slum clearance programme of the Municipal Borough of Mitcham (later called the London Borough of Merton).
+It takes its name from a bridge over the nearby River Wandle, for which the first evidence documenting its existence was in the Valor Ecclesiasticus of 1535, which mentions a "Pypesbrige", which in turn likely derives its name from an association with a local family called Pipp.
 The current bridge dates to the mid-1950s and replaced a Bailey bridge from the Second World War.

 After the war, new council housing was needed.
 All private building had been halted by the outbreak of war, and around the same time the stringent Rent and Mortgage Interest Restrictions Act 1939 was enacted, making the provision of new accommodations to rent completely uneconomic for the private landlord.
-In addition, the Municipal Borough of Mitcham had requisitioned many private houses during the war, many of these belonging to servicemen due for demobilisation or others partaking in war work outside of Mitcham, and these would need to be returned to their owners.
+In addition, the Municipal Borough of Mitcham had requisitioned many private houses during the war.
+These were mostly previously owned by servicemen due for demobilisation or others partaking in war work outside of Mitcham, and these would need to be returned to their owners.
 The building of temporary prefabricated bungalows in the mid-1940s provided slight relief, as did the erection of houses shortly after the war, but not until the demolition of Homewood Road depot was serious building work undertaken.
 The first blocks of high-rise flats opened to tenants in 1965.

-The estate at the time comprised 776 units ranging from terraces of houses to four-story blocks of maisonettes and five- and six-story blocks of flats, as well as a pub (which became a surgery in 1996 following a shooting).
-Although Phipps Bridge was intended as a show-piece estate, with the coach tours the Civic Society organised during summer 1965 to foster a better awareness of the area by the then-newly formed London Borough of Merton including a visit to the estate, allocation of these units was based strictly on need.
-It took just ten years for parts of the estate to become plagued with vandalism and graffiti, degenerating back into the slum it was before the war.
+The estate at the time comprised 776 units ranging from terraces of houses to four-story blocks of maisonettes, five-story and six-story blocks of flats, as well as a pub (which became a surgery in 1996 following a shooting).
+Although Phipps Bridge was intended as a showpiece estate, with the Civic Society organising coach tours during summer 1965 to foster a better awareness of the area, allocation of these units was based strictly on need.